rvare/BookmarkDB/README.md

 The above functions are also available in the menu bar.

 There is an export feature only available in the menu bar.
-This allows you to export your bookmarks to XML and pure text.
+This allows you to export your bookmarks to XML, HTML, Markdown, and pure text.